San Francisco Wedding Photographer

 I’ve also gotten a whole lot better although, the nerves still come.
 I find this keeps me on my toes though and comes from the place of never wanting to disappoint and to do a great job.
 It’s been a long road and I have no intention of stopping.
 This is what I was meant to do and must do.
 I have no other option but being a photographer.
 Heart, blood and soul just remind me to do my best, be present and I love nothing more thank waking every day to something new.

 So why hire me instead of the person who brings two photographers, provides an album and 10 hours of coverage for $2000?
-Because I have been here for 10+ years full time and I will be here another 10+ years from now.
+Because I have been here for 15+ years full time and I will be here another 10+ years from now.
 I am a business woman and a photographer.
 Not someone with a camera looking to make extra money.
 We do all have budgets, I know!
 But the one place to be a bit less budget conscious is for the photography.
 There really is that one chance and I’ve heard plenty of bad stories.
 My biggest fear is disappointing clients and I strive to make sure I am covered in every aspect.
 Every time.

-You hire me because I’m a professional who’s heart and soul and livelihood is photography and only photography today and tomorrow and all the days after that.
+You hire me because I’m a professional whose heart and soul and livelihood is photography and only photography today and tomorrow and all the days after that.